 Top place to stay – The Clifden Bay Lodge is a B&B just 15 minutes from the Connemara National Park with stunning sea views.
 Click here to see this B&B, latest prices and availability.

 Another of the top beautiful places to visit in Ireland is Achill Island, Ireland’s largest island, located in County Mayo.
 Connected to the mainland by a bridge, Achill is just 22km long by 19km wide.

-Activities include visiting Keem Bay Beach, the Slievemore deserted village which was abandoned during the Great Famine and Grace O’Malley’s Castle, a 40-ft hight 15th century tower that is associated with a pirate queen after who it was named.
+Activities include visiting Keem Bay Beach, the Slievemore deserted village which was abandoned during the Great Famine and Grace O’Malley’s Castle, a 40-ft high 15th-century tower that is associated with a pirate queen after who it was named.

-Top attraction to visit – Keem Bay Beach is one of the top attractions to visit on Achill Island.
-This lovely bay has a sandy beach and from viewing points above it you can try and spot basking whales who often visit the bay.
+Top attraction to visit – Keem Bay Beach is one of the top attractions to visit on Achill Island and one of Ireland’s best beaches.
+This lovely bay has a sandy beach and from viewing points above it, you can try and spot basking whales who often visit the bay.